-There are 5 required concentration courses for the ECS concentration.
-ECS content courses and electives must be chosen in consultation with your concentration coordinator.
+There are 3 required concentration courses for the ECS concentration and 3 elective courses.
+You should choose electives that are most relevant to your dissertation interests.
+Electives must be chosen in consultation with your concentration coordinator.

-- Education and Society - Qualitative Research Methods in Education: Introduction (16:300:509) - Qualitative Research Methods in Education: Design and Analysis (16:300:513) - 2 additional ECS content courses to be selected with the guidance and permission of the ECS concentration coordinator.
+- Education and Society - Qualitative Research Methods in Education: Introduction (16:300:509) - Qualitative Research Methods in Education: Design and Analysis (16:300:513)